Alamofire/Alamofire/Documentation/AdvancedUsage.md

 ```

 ## Using Alamofire with Combine
 On systems supporting the Combine framework, Alamofire offers the ability to publish responses using a custom `Publisher` type.
-These publishers would similarly to Alamofire's existing response handlers, in that they are chained onto the various request APIs, such as `validate()`.
+These publishers work much like Alamofire's response handlers.
+They are chained onto requests and like response handlers, should come after other API like `validate()`.
 For example:

 ```swift
 AF.request(...).publishDecodable(type: DecodableType.self)